bnb-chain/bnb-chain.github.io/docs/sync.md

 - Verify there is already mirrored
 - Check the total supply and token symbol is valid
-- Send a cross-chain package to modify a BEP2 token total supply on Binance Chain
+- Send a cross-chain package to modify a BEP2 token total supply on BNB Beacon Chain

 After syncing, the total supply on BC and BSC are the same.